 People with inflammatory bowel disease (IBD, Crohn’s disease, ulcerative colitis, or indeterminate colitis) are understandably concerned about the novel coronavirus, and the disease it causes, COVID-19, spreading in their community.
 People who have certain medical conditions and/or are receiving immunosuppressive medications may be at a greater risk of complications for COVID-19.
 There are some guidelines put out specifically for people with IBD that can help in making decisions during this time.
 On this page you will find trusted and verifiable resources that help you as you make choices regarding travel, medications, and everyday life during the pandemic.

 The International Organization For the Study of Inflammatory Bowel Disease met on Friday, March 20th.
+They continue to meet every week.
 Some of the recommendations from this group were reported by David Rubin, MD of the University of Chicago via Twitter (see original Tweets or view the thread here) and included:

 - Active inflammation MAY increase the risk of infection